Looking for a cool paper fortune teller idea?

-Yes, if you’re making a paper fortune teller… make sure it’s FUNNY.
-Life’s too short for a really boring fortune!
+Yes, if you’re making a paper fortune teller… at least make sure it’s FUNNY, life’s too short for a boring fortune!
+Let me show you what I mean…

 First, let’s play